Crocodylus

 Crocodylus is a genus of true crocodiles in the family Crocodylidae.

 Taxonomy

 The generic name, Crocodylus, was proposed by Josephus Nicolaus Laurenti in 1768.
 Crocodylus contains 13–14 extant (living) species and 5 extinct species.
 There are additional extinct species attributed to the genus Crocodylus that studies have shown no longer belong, although they have not yet been reassigned to new genera.

 Extant species

 The 13–14 living species are:

 Fossils

-Crocodylus also includes five extinct species:
+Crocodylus also includes six extinct species: